Orange-OpenSource/IOT-Map-Component/README.md

 <img src="doc/Image3.png">

 <ins>Clusters</ins> to replace several markers, depending on the map zoom level.
+- Circle, Square and POI markers are grouped in different clusters.
 - Clusters display the number of replaced markers.
 - Clusters can be managed with **mode**:
     - *all* allow to group all markers in same clusters.